EchterAlsFake/Porn_Fetch/README/STATUS.md

 - [x] Porn Fetch CLI now supports batch processing through arguments
 - [x] Porn Fetch CLI is now completely thread-safe and uses rich progressbar
 - [x] Porn Fetch CLI now also tracks the total progress with a separate bar
-- [] Display thumbnails when searching (optionally)
+- [x] Display thumbnails when searching (optionally)
-- [] Full support for spankbang
+- [x] Allow for optional tag writing
-- [] Allow for different format converting e.g, mov and mkv
+- [x] Allow for different format converting e.g, mov and mkv
-- [] Allow for optional tag writing
-- [] When downloading a new video / loading in and videos are already downloading, the total progress should be appended by that instead of calculating the new total progress.
+- [x] When downloading a new video / loading in and videos are already downloading, the total progress should be appended by that instead of calculating the new total progress.
 This will require a rework of the progress system, but is a huge QOL update.
 - [x] Make an "evasion" mode to hide Porn Fetch from your PC / Android device
+- [] Full support for spankbang
 - [] Support for macOS
-  - [] Add build script
+  - [x] Add build script
-  - [] Make Porn Fetch installable (systemwide)
-  - [] Improve UI
+  - [x] Improve UI
   - [] Add it to `INSTALLATION.md`
   - [] Add it to `SCREENSHOTS.md`
   - [] Test everything